ZEN

 ANDREW ARCHER, LICSW

 Andrew Archer, LICSW founded Minnesota Mental Health Services in 2017.
 He is a clinical social worker, author, meditation instructor, and national speaker.
-Andrew is the host of “The Subversive Therapist” podcast, which examines Big Tech, mass shootings, Transactional Analysis, and Zen.
-Andrew has also been a professor in various academic settings including the University of Wisconsin-Madison.
-He lives with his wife Lindsay and their three children (ages 7, 5, and 3) in Mankato.
+Andrew is the host of KEYC’s On Mind mental health podcast as well as The Subversive Therapist podcast, which examines Big Tech, mass shootings, Transactional Analysis, Zen, and more!
+You will find writings by Andrew on Substack.

 THE SUBVERSIVE THERAPIST